- Tight, refined interior with the top up

 Two decades ago, the SLK pioneered the concept of the compact hardtop convertible; and today the SLC continued with essentially that same top design.
 It's brilliantly conceived and assures that pleasing, flowing roofline, and altogether it's still a high point of the SLC's design.
 The top can be raised and lowered at speeds of up to 25 mph when the action has started at 3 mph or less.
 With the top up, the cabin is tight and never drafty, providing the quiet, comfort, security of a coupe; yet with the top down, it can get a little turbulent—made a bit better with the mesh divider deployed between the seats.
 Special windstops even close off the opening in the roll hoops behind each seat to help prevent drafts.

-Airscarf is another truly innovative feature in the SLC; vents near the headrest gently blow warm air around your neck, enabling comfortable top-down driving in colder weather.
-While it's been offered now for many years, there are few alternatives in rival models that do quite the same thing.
+Airscarf is another innovative feature in the SLC; vents near the headrest gently blow warm air around your neck, enabling comfortable top-down driving in colder weather.
+The feature isn't new for the Mercedes-Benz, and other rivals have gotten on board with similar features.
 For further year-round enjoyment, the SLC's hardtop is fitted with a standard panoramic glass roof; it can be optioned with Magic Sky Control, which lightens and darkens the glass at the touch of a button.

 Interior space is snug for tall drivers and luggage, a consequence of the SLC roadster design and compact dimensions.
 Outward visibility can also be difficult with the top raised, but the rearview camera makes reversing easier.